Numerical Simulations of the Molecular Behavior and Entropy of Non-Ideal Argon: Modeling and Simulation of a non-ideal fluid

 The kinetic gas theory assumes the molecule travels across the long length of the volume and directly impacts the wall; in reality molecules will travel at all possible angles.
 If a molecule were to travel directly through the center of the sphere, the time ${\tau}$ (s) to travel will simply be ${\tau}={2{\cdot}{R_{sphere}/{v_{avg}}}}$, and the force due to the change in momentum for a single molecule will be derived from equation \ref{eq:eqKT_06}, where $F={{m_m}{\cdot}{v_{RMS}^2}}/({3{\cdot}2{\cdot}{R_{sphere}}})$.
 Assuming the spherical volume, if a molecule were to travel at an angle from the center of the sphere, the travel time $\tau$ (s) will be reduced, but the force will also be reduced as the molecule is hitting the surface at an angle, and will only transmit part of its energy to changing momentum and direction.

 The simulation starts off with a molecule at position (-R,0,0).
 With each time-step, it increments the three dimensions based on the 3-dimensional velocity described in equation \ref{eq:eqVxyzFct}.
-The model uses a \emph{while} loop until the radius ${r_{ii}}$ (m) of the position
+The model uses a \emph{while} loop until the radius ${r_{ii}}$ (m) of the position,

 exceeds the radius of the sphere, ${r_{ii}}>{R_{sphere}}$.
 At this point, the molecule has impacted the cylinder wall.
 If the molecule travels right through the center and impacts the other end at position (R,0,0), then the velocity will be ${V_i}{\cdot}(1,0,0)$, and the force impacted will be at a maximum; the travel time $\tau$ (s) will also be the maximum ${\tau}={2{\cdot}{R_{sphere}/{V_{i}}}}$.
 If the molecule were to travel at a 90$^{\circ}$ perpendicular direction, where the velocity were ${V_i}{\cdot}(0,1,0)$ or ${V_i}{\cdot}(0,0,1)$, the position will remain at (-R,0,0) and the travel time $\tau$ will effectively be 0.
-For all the molecules traveling at angles in between the two extremes, the force applied is simply the dot product of the velocity with the position of the impact
+For all the molecules traveling at angles in between the two extremes, the force applied is simply the dot product of the velocity with the position of the impact,

-and the dimensionless $VX_{rat}$ is applied to the equation for the force applied by a single molecule ${F_m}$ (N) defined in equation \ref{eq:eqF_diffAng}
+and the dimensionless $VX_{rat}$ is applied to the equation for the force applied by a single molecule ${F_m}$ (N) defined in equation \ref{eq:eqF_diffAng},

 Throughout this simulation, for all initial angles and velocities, the position and velocity in three dimensions is tabulated and recorded.
 Each position and velocity is stored in a large data file, and at the conclusion of the simulation, the average, RMS, and standard deviation of both the positions and the velocities are determine.
-The purpose of determining the standard deviation is to find the relationship between the standard deviation of the position and velocity, as it relates to entropy, determined with equations \ref{eq:eqSideal}, \ref{eq:eqIdealGasIsothermalS}, and \ref{eq:eqIdealGasIsochoricS}.
+The purpose of determining the standard deviation is to find the relationship between the standard deviation of the velocity as it relates to entropy (equation \ref{eq:eqSideal}), where the change in specific entropy ${\delta}s$ (J/kg$\cdot$K) is defined as \cite{1,2,3,4,StatThermo},

+where \emph{T} (K) is the absolute temperature, and \emph{q} (J/kg) represent the heat transferred per unit mass.

-\section{Kinetic-Potential Simulation}
+\subsection{Kinetic-Potential Simulation}